ItsZcx/FastAPI-Template/README.md

 from src.posts.constants import ErrorCode as PostsErrorCode  # in case we have Standard ErrorCode in constants module of each package
 ```

-## Setup
+## Template Setup

 ### 1. Install Dependencies with Poetry
-Make sure you have [Poetry](https://python-poetry.org) installed.
-You can skip this part if you intend to use Docker and don't mind IDE's not giving support for the packages.
+Ensure that [Poetry](https://python-poetry.org) is installed.
+If you plan to use Docker and don't require IDE support for package management, you can skip this step.

 1. Update project dependencies, this will also create a virtualenv and install them.
 (100% they are outdated):
    ```bash
    poetry update
    ```

-3. To add or update a package:
+2. To add or update a package:
    ```bash
    poetry add <package-name>
    ```